NREL/resstock/resources/hpxml-measures/docs/source/workflow_inputs.rst

   =====================================  ======  =====  ===========  =========  =========================  ===============================================
   ``SystemIdentifier``                   id                          Yes                                   Unique identifier ``TypeOfInfiltrationLeakage``          string         See [#]_     See [#]_                              Type of infiltration leakage
-  ``InfiltrationVolume``                 double  ft3    > 0          No         ConditionedBuildingVolume  Volume associated with infiltration measurement [#]_
+  ``InfiltrationVolume``                 double  ft3    > 0          No         ConditionedBuildingVolume  Volume associated with infiltration measurement
   ``InfiltrationHeight``                 double  ft     > 0          No         See [#]_                   Height associated with infiltration measurement [#]_
   ``extension/Aext``                     double  frac   > 0          No         See [#]_                   Exterior area ratio for SFA/MF dwelling units
   =====================================  ======  =====  ===========  =========  =========================  ===============================================

-  .. [#] TypeOfInfiltrationLeakage choices are "unit total" or "unit exterior only", and are described as follows:
+  .. [#] TypeOfInfiltrationLeakage choices are "unit total" or "unit exterior only".

-         \- **unit total**: the provided infiltration value represents the total infiltration to the dwelling unit, as measured by a compartmentalization test, in which case it will be adjusted by ``extension/Aext``.

-         \- **unit exterior only**: the provided infiltration value represents the infiltration to the dwelling unit from outside only, as measured by a guarded test.

   .. [#] TypeOfInfiltrationLeakage required if single-family attached or apartment unit.
-  .. [#] InfiltrationVolume can be thought of as the volume of space most impacted by a blower door test.
-         Note that InfiltrationVolume can be larger than ConditionedBuildingVolume as it can include, e.g., attics or basements with access doors/hatches that are open during the blower door test.
+         Use "unit total" if the provided infiltration value represents the total infiltration to the dwelling unit, as measured by a compartmentalization test, in which case it will be adjusted by ``extension/Aext``.
+         Use "unit exterior only" if the provided infiltration value represents the infiltration to the dwelling unit from outside only, as measured by a guarded test.
   .. [#] If InfiltrationHeight not provided, it is inferred from other inputs (e.g., conditioned floor area, number of conditioned floors above-grade, above-grade foundation wall height, etc.).
   .. [#] InfiltrationHeight is defined as the vertical distance between the lowest and highest above-grade points within the pressure boundary, per ASHRAE 62.2.
   .. [#] If Aext not provided and TypeOfInfiltrationLeakage is "unit total", defaults for single-family attached and apartment units to the ratio of exterior (adjacent to outside) envelope surface area to total (adjacent to outside, other dwelling units, or other MF spaces) envelope surface area, as defined by `ANSI/RESNET/ICC 301-2019 <https://codes.iccsafe.org/content/RESNET3012019P1>`_ and `ASHRAE 62.2-2019 <https://www.techstreet.com/ashrae/standards/ashrae-62-2-2019?product_id=2087691>`_.